 Mobile devices are everywhere.
 We’re sure your own cell phone is somewhere around right now as well.
 Therefore, it will be silly of a marketer not to pay enough attention to the mobile version of an eCommerce website.
-Research shows that more and more people are switching between devices before making a purchase.
+More and more people are switching between devices before making a purchase.
 Therefore, it is greatly important for all eCommerce website owners to create a highly converting mobile e-commerce website.
 However, as we can all understand, this is easier said than done.

 Some of them are too price-sensitive, whereas some of them are quality conscious.
 Therefore, you simply can’t win them both by following a single standard marketing tactic.
 There are some shoppers who never buy a product until there is some of discount on it.
 They will take the pain of browsing all the daily deal websites to save them from paying at the high street price.
 No sooner did they spot a special deal, than they go for it.

 And there are some buyers who remain connected to different social channels 24/7.
 Whenever these people see something interesting on their feed, they do a Google Search and bump on that website to get hold of that offer.
 And of course, we should not forget those people, who browse shopping websites just for the sake of browsing.
 They don’t buy things but strangely enough they subscribe to the email list or news feed.